laksmisetiawati/nodejs-crud-with-mysql/README.md

 ## Notes ###
+* If you want to use this outsouce, please do `npm install` before test everything
 * If you are on Windows and see below WARN:
 	```
 	npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents@1.2.4 (node_modules\fsevents):
 	npm WARN notsup SKIPPING OPTIONAL DEPENDENCY: Unsupported platform for fsevents@1.2.4: wanted {"os":"darwin","arch":"any"} (current: {"os":"win32","arch":"x64"})
 	```
 	when installing package, just ignore it. fsevents is a package for OS to allows applications to register for notifications of changes to a given directory tree tt is a very fast and lightweight alternative to kqueue.

----

-if you want to use this outsouce, please do `npm install` before test everything